UnknownStryker-Interactive-Technologies/Frogman-Engine/ReadMe.md

 1. CMake 3.25.0 or the latest.
 2. The latest Visual Studio 2022.
 3. Git and Git LFS.
-4. Boost Libraries 1.87.0
-5. Microsoft Parallel Patterns Library.
+4. Microsoft Parallel Patterns Library.

 # C++ standard version:
 C++ 20 or the latest.